wzhings/academic-kickstart/content/author/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
   "Computer Vision",
-  "Computational Photography",
+  "Biomedical Image Processing",
-  "Multimedia Representation",
+  "Multimedia Analysis",
-  "Biomedical Image Processing"
+  "Computational Photography"
 ]

 # Organizational groups that you belong to (for People widget)